z3z1ma/pipette/README.md

 With an explicit storage strategy, we explicitly define top level keys expected in the incoming new line delimited JSON to parse out.
 This enables us to define a pk which is an identifier that makes a record unique.
 Pipette will then handle merge strategies if directed whenever piping data into the data warehouse.
 Perhaps now we only emit last 3 days of activity if our emitter supports it:

-`emit salesforce leads --recent=3 | java -jar pipette.jar rdsProdDatabase_leadSource --config-file salesforce.yml --target leads`
+`emit salesforce leads --recent=3 | java -jar pipette.jar rdsDb_leadSource --config-file="salesforce.yml" --target="leads"`

 Pipette will update records accordingly.